numirias/paxmod/README.md

 Paxmod needs to be able to modify the browser UI, a feature for which there is no existing WebExtension API, and probably never will be.
 Therefore, Paxmod relies on an "experimental API" that ships included in the add-on.
 Unfortunately, this means Mozilla won't sign the extension anymore and therefore it can't be distributed over the official channels.

+### Where did the title bar go?

+I couldn't find a good and reliable way to integrate an inline title bar into the theme, so it's removed by default.
+You can re-enable it in the settings, but expect layout glitches.
+Try using keyboard shortcuts instead.
+Also, if you think you found a way to integrate the title bar into the theme with pure CSS, feel free to submit a PR.

 ### How are tab colors calculated?

 Each tab color is generated dynamically from the favicon.
 A dominant color is extracted from the image and eventually adjusted to an appropriate lightness in the [Lab color space](https://en.wikipedia.org/wiki/Lab_color_space).
 This works reasonably well and ensures that all tab labels are legible.